We're finishing up this "How To" series with something that can help you for the life of your career, starting a consultation group.

 Now the only thing left to do is to get out there and get started!
 Make sure you drop back over here to let us know how it's going.

 Looking for a little more structure and need help with your documentation?
-Check out my Meaningful Documentation program!
+Check out my Meaningful Documentation Academy!
 This is the only time we're open for enrollment in 2016.